rose-pine/fish/readme.md

 Install manually:

-Download the variant of your choice from the `themes` and place it inside the `~/.config/fish/themes`
+Download the variant of your choice from `themes` and place it inside `~/.config/fish/themes`

 ## Usage